 - Identify and assess risks to artworks from agents of deterioration and change

-- Manage the inevitable changes which come with a fast-changing technological environment.
-The stronger the link between the meaning of a work and a particular technology the greater the loss can be
+- Manage the inevitable changes that come with a fast-changing technological environment; the stronger the link between the meaning of a work and a particular technology the greater the loss can be

 - Devise a preservation strategy is designed for each artwork, based on how each work was made and what is important to its ongoing preservation and display